J4S0Nc/Useful.Utilities/Useful.Utilities.md

 ---
-# ProcessManager
+# Useful.Utilities.ProcessManager

 Used to list, start and stop processes locally or remotely using WMI

-#### ProcessManager.#ctor(System.String,System.String,System.String)
+#### Useful.Utilities.ProcessManager.#ctor(System.String,System.String,System.String)

 Creates a new instance of the Process Manager connected to a remote server as a different user

-#### ProcessManager.Connect(System.String,System.String,System.String)
+#### Useful.Utilities.ProcessManager.Connect(System.String,System.String,System.String)

 Connects to the computer name passed in, leave blank for local

 | Parameter | Description |